alan-turing-institute/data-classification-app/docs/development/local-development-notes.md

 You will need to install `gulp` and `gulp-cli` which require `node`.
 It is strongly recommended that you do not install node directly but use a node versioning tool such as `nvm`.
 The `gulpfile` is at `static/gulpfile.js`.

-To use gulp you may need to install it first: `npm install --global gulp-cli` To run the gulp library, cd to the static directory and use `gulp sass` to comple css from static/css/main.scss or `gulp js` to compile JavaScript changes in static/js/main.js.
+To use gulp you may need to install it first: `npm install --global gulp-cli` To run the gulp library, cd to the static directory and use `gulp sass` to compile css from static/css/main.scss or `gulp js` to compile JavaScript changes in static/js/main.js.
 Running `gulp` will compile both css and js.

 ### Apply migrations